jiobu1/jiobu1.github.io/_posts/2021-03-04-CitySpire.md

 <h2> New Tech: </h2>

 <p>One of the exciting parts of working on this product was getting experience with new technology.
-Fortunately, both [FastAPI](https://fastapi.tiangolo.com/tutorial/) and [AWS](https://aws.amazon.com/getting-started/) ([RDS Postgres](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html), [Elastic Beanstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/Welcome.html)) have great documentation.</p>
+Fortunately, both <a href="https://fastapi.tiangolo.com/tutorial/">FastAPI</a> and <a href="https://aws.amazon.com/getting-started/">AWS</a> (<a href="https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html">RDS Postgres</a>, <a href="https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/Welcome.html">Elastic Beanstalk</a>) have great documentation.</p>

 <p>This was where the fun really began!</p>